vertexproject/synapse/docs/synapse/userguides/ug052_ing_embed.rst

        :user = bobtheuser
     (4 results)

-Besides adding properties, we can also add tags <link to tag userguide> to the ingest files.
+Besides adding properties, we can also add `Tags`_ to the ingest files.
 An example below shows adding some tags to the nodes in the embed directive.
 These tags can apply to either the entire set of nodes in the embed directive (``#story.bob``) or to a single node (the one ``#src.commercial`` tag).